bozsahin/ceng444/README.md

 <p>We will use two tools for compiler design, <a href="https://github.com/antlr/antlr4">antLR</a>
 for LL, and LALR parser of Mark Johnson.
-There is an interface to LALR parser written by me, called <a href="https://github.com/bozsahin/yalalr">yalalr</a>, which is available at my github repo.
+There is an interface to LALR parser written by me, called <a href="https://github.com/bozsahin/yalalr">yalalr</a>.

 <p>In-class labs introduce antLR and yalalr (and Lisp on which yalalr is based.)

 <p> The second project includes code generation and execution, using